OpenArCloud/SpatialDDS-spec/sections/v1.3/03-example-manifests.md

 Legacy HTTPS download links can still be advertised inside the manifest body, but the discovery announcements themselves now use the SpatialDDS URI scheme so clients have a consistent, scheme-agnostic handle to resolve.

-Version 1.3 also expands how manifests describe coverage.
-A new optional `coverage.frame` string lets providers declare the coordinate frame used for their coverage geometry, and a companion `transforms[]` array carries timestamped poses that relate local frames back to `"earth-fixed"` or other global references.
-This allows vehicle- or vessel-mounted services to keep AR experiences stable in a local frame while still exposing global alignment for analytics, logging, or shared content.
+Version 1.3 also gives manifests a lighter way to explain where a service operates.
+Publishers can name the frame for their coverage, add a few transforms back to `"earth-fixed"`, and optionally list coarse `coverage.volumes[]` boxes.
+Those hints help clients decide, at a glance, whether a service overlaps the space they care about before loading heavier details.

+Discovery mirrors that upgrade with optional `CoverageVolume` hints on announces and an opt-in `CoverageQuery` message for active volume requests.
+Implementations that ignore the new fields continue to interoperate.

 ### **A) VPS Manifest**